standard-things/esm/README.md

   [`tape`](https://github.com/substack/tape#preloading-modules), and
   [`webpack`](https://webpack.js.org/api/cli/#config-options).

-  :bulb: When using a package’s “require” option remember that, per Node’s rules, the builtin `require` function cannot sideload `.mjs` files.
-  However, with `esm`, ES modules can be sideloaded as `.js` files or `.mjs` files can be loaded with dynamic `import`.
+  :bulb: By Node’s rules, the builtin `require` function cannot sideload `.mjs` files.
+However, with `esm`, ES modules can be sideloaded as `.js` files or `.mjs` files may be loaded with dynamic `import`.